December 3, 2019

 ii) The cost that such medical providers would charge for treatment is agreed upon in advance between them and the health insurance provider.

-iii) When an insured person can get treated in preferred provider hospital and get the treatment cost paid by the insurer as per his or her plan terms.
+iii) When an insured person can get treated in a preferred provider hospital and get the treatment cost paid by the insurer as per his or her plan terms.

 3. EPO – Exclusive Provider Organization plans are a hybrid version of HMO and PPO.
 While they charge lower premiums and provide medical care to the insured in a larger network of hospitals, they, unlike HMO do not require the referral from Primary Care Physicians to avail treatment from EPO hospitals.

 Let’s say a plan’s Annual deductible is $500 for PPO.
-Insured will pay $500 as deductible for the all the medical bills generated at Preferred medical providers.
+Insured will pay $500 as deductible for all the medical bills generated at Preferred medical providers.
 After this limit is reached Insured will not pay anything as deductible.
-Insured would be paying other elements under cost-sharing concept as mentioned under the schedule of benefits.
+Insured would be paying other elements under the cost-sharing concept as mentioned under the schedule of benefits.

-5. CO-INSURANCE – Co-insurance is referred to the percentage of each medical bill amount to be paid by the insured.
+5. CO-INSURANCE – Co-insurance refers to the percentage of each medical bill amount to be paid by the insured.
 Generally, this percentage ranges from 10% to 50%.
 In the schedule of benefits, the percentage displayed is either the one to be paid by the insurance company or the one by the insured.
 This is totally at the discretion of the company.

 6. CO-PAY– A Co-payment or co-pay, as commonly referred to, is a fixed payment for a covered service, paid when an individual receives particular medical treatments as mentioned in the schedule of benefits.
-Generally, co-pay is applied to each physician’s visit, emergency room visit & purchase of prescription drugs.
+Generally, a co-pay is applied to each physician’s visit, emergency room visit & purchase of prescription drugs.

 7. OUT-OF-POCKET MAXIMUM (OOPM) – The maximum amount insured has to pay for covered services in a plan year.
 This amount is the addition of the amounts paid as Deductibles and Co-insurance.
 In some plans, Co-pays are also part of OOPM.
-After the out of pocket maximum predetermined limit is reached the health plan pays 100% of the costs of covered benefits.
+After the out-of-pocket maximum predetermined limit is reached the health plan pays 100% of the costs of covered benefits.

 10. NETWORK AREA – It refers to the geographic area of a radius of a few kilometers where the insured person resides or studies (in case of students).
 This geographic classification helps an insured person identify the ‘In-network’ medical providers that are located in that area.

 For example, for all Student Cover health insurance plans, the network area is the ’50-mile radius around the local school campus the named insured is attending’.
-In case there are no ‘In-network’ medical provider within that radius, any medical providers where the insured gets treated in that area are considered as ‘In-network’ providers and the insured student gets the same benefit as he or she would have got while getting treatment in an ‘In-network’ medical provider.
+In case there are no ‘In-network’ medical providers within that radius, any medical providers where the insured gets treated in that area are considered as ‘In-network’ providers and the insured student gets the same benefit as he or she would have got while getting treatment in an ‘In-network’ medical provider.

 Click here to go to part 2 of the blog

 Disclaimer: This blog was written based on the personal research of the writer.
-Readers are advised to exercise discretion and read the insurance document, its terms and conditions as well as meaning of those terms as mentioned in the documents before taking purchasing any health insurance plan.
+Readers are advised to exercise discretion and read the insurance document, its terms and conditions as well as the meaning of those terms as mentioned in the documents before purchasing any health insurance plan.
 Student Cover will not be liable for any wrongful interpretation of the content of this blog.

 Need help?
 Chat with us